ykumawat/react-this-props-children-web-071717/README.md

 ## Overview

-We'll cover what  `this.props.children` means int he context of a React component.
+We'll cover what  `this.props.children` means in the context of a React component.

 ## Objectives